mosharaf/eecs489/Assignments/Assignment-3/README.md

 `./wReceiver <port-num> <log> <window-size>`

 * `port-num` The port number on which `wReceiver` is listening for data.
-* `log` The file path to which you should log the messages as described below.
+* `log` The file path to which you should log the messages as described above.
 * `window-size` Maximum number of outstanding packets.

 <a name="part3"></a>